 As the weather begins to cool, the adventures begin to heat up in Reno Tahoe.
-Meet this girl power group: Brooke Froelich, Kylie Fly, Aly Nicklas, Whitney James, Nichole Baker and Breeze Turner.
+Meet this girl-power group: Brooke Froelich, Kylie Fly, Aly Nicklas, Whitney James, Nichole Baker and Breeze Turner.
 Rain or snow didn’t stop these six leading ladies from having an absolute blast.
-These ladies spent their days mountain biking, hiking, and exploring that Tahoe culture.
+These ladies spent their days mountain biking, hiking, and exploring that Reno Tahoe culture.
 They traveled from all over the US to bond together over their passion for life and the great outdoors.
 Warning — contagiously-good times ahead.

 Looking to explore off the beaten path?
 Grab your favorite pair of hiking boots and head to Tunnel Creek Road where postcard-worthy views of Lake Tahoe await.
 Fall is the perfect time to enjoy the outdoors in Reno Tahoe.
 Enjoy less crowds, cooler temperatures, more animals and enjoy nature at its finest.
 Closer to Reno, you can explore Hunter Creek where you can take in the changing leaves and a waterfall.

 Reno Tahoe is home to world-class biking trails.
 Ride the single tracks located less than five miles from the Reno Arch, or take in the epic lake views located along the Tahoe Rim Trail and the Flume Trail.
 If you’re an adventure addict like these gals, then you know there are countless biking trails to explore.
 Once the adrenaline rush wears off, head on over to Tunnel Creek Cafe to relax and sip on some cold ones.